cpuheater/representation_rl_lab/README.md

 # Applying representation learning to reinforcement learning
-Using denosing autoencoder to learn compact representaion and using it to train rl agent.
+Using denoising autoencoder to learn compact representations and using it to train rl agent.

 ## Collect data while plying Doom
 ```bash